numenta/nupic-legacy/blog/_posts/2013-09-09-numenta-at-oscon.md

 </div>
 <br/>

-At some point during the conference, Simon Phipps from [Twit.tv](http://twit.tv/floss259) pulled Jeff aside and recored <a href="http://www.youtube.com/watch?v=V08QmAz9MyI" rel="prettyPhoto" title="Jeff Hawkins at OSCON 2013: FLOSS 259">this interview with him</a>.
+At some point during the conference, Simon Phipps from [Twit.tv](http://twit.tv/floss259) pulled Jeff aside and recorded <a href="http://www.youtube.com/watch?v=V08QmAz9MyI" rel="prettyPhoto" title="Jeff Hawkins at OSCON 2013: FLOSS 259">this interview with him</a>.

 We also had the opportunity to hold a Birds of a Feather (BOF) session, which drew around 30 people and lasted for over 90 minutes.
 Although I hadn't thought of recording this session, a persistent community member (you know who you are) prodded me into an ad-hoc A/V session, and I managed to get a <a href="http://www.youtube.com/watch?v=Xr2Vtom3TcU" rel="prettyPhoto" title="Intelligent Computing BOF OSCON 2013 with Jeff Hawkins">somewhat-digestible video online</a>.
 Sorry for the awful audio, but this was my first ad-hoc live-streaming experience.
 I promise, it will be better next time!